Getting ready for your yoga session and arriving at the studio

 Where to wait?

 If the studio door's open please feel free to come in, choose your mat space and just make yourself comfortable.
-If an earlier class is in progress when you arrive, please wait quietly in the hallway.
-It's fine to perch on the low window sills, if there isn't a free seat.
+If an earlier class is in progress when you arrive, please wait very quietly in the little foyer because there are likely to be people in silent relaxation, or meditation close by.
+I'll call you in to the yoga space when the class finishes.
+Just choose any mat space and begin to settle down.

 Before your class